wHow do you validate your idea? What happens when you don’t validate your idea?

 The good news is that I’ve learned my lesson and I test everything now.
 And that was the advice I gave to my friend.
 I told him to first develop a 90 minute workshop that he can run.
 Then, tell people about it and see if they sign up.
 If they do, then take time to create the curriculum.
 But don’t do it the other way around.

 You probably aren’t creating a curriculum.
-But, whatever you’re working on, consider this a reminder to validate your idea!
+But, whatever you’re working on, consider this a reminder to validate your idea (here’s a great post on concept testing)!
 Don’t get caught up in building.
 Don’t think you know best.
 Don’t think that if you build it they will come.
 Don’t act on assumptions that you have – especially assumptions that you have not validated!

 Here’s a video of a talk I gave in Berlin about why we must prototype (aka “fake it until you make it”).
 I think it will really help you learn how to validate your idea so that you don’t build too fast!